apearson/southern-company-api/README.md

 Node.js Library to access utility data from Southern Company power utilities (Alabama Power, Georgia Power, Mississippi Power)

-**In search of testers with active accounts not in a time of use plan.**
-No coding required, just need to verify API responses.
-Open an issue if you would like to help.

 ## Example
 ```typescript
 /* Importing Library */